Frequently Asked Questions

 Oakmont partners with Kids Play Tennis to conduct ongoing instructional play for children.
 These programs are divided to address beginner, intermediate, and advanced levels of play.
-Check out the Kids Play Tennis website at www.kids-playtennis.org or their Kids Play Tennis Community Outreach Program Facebook page.
+Check out the Tennis Instructor page, or the Kids Play Tennis website at www.kids-playtennis.org or their Kids Play Tennis Community Outreach Program Facebook page.

 I will be coming directly from work to play.
 Is there a place to change?

 Yes, we have a clubhouse with men’s and women’s locker rooms and showers.
 Your membership includes free use of these facilities, plus the hitting wall, carts of balls, and ball machine.

 Yes, we offer organized play for all levels of players — beginners, intermediate and advanced.
 We also offer free clinics for our members.
 Go to the full list of organized play under Organized Play and to our clinic schedule under Clinics.

 Our playing season usually begins in late-March and ends in November.
 All dates depend on weather conditions.
 The courts and clubhouse are open daily from 7:00 AM until dark.